 Profitandbeauty.com offers a monthly membership consisting of a library of training classes plus live monthly Q & A sessions for members, as well as access to a private forum on the website.

 The single product model lets visitors download a file or have access to a protected piece of content on your website, for a one-time fee.
 This is most easily set up as a non-recurring subscription, or as a purchase from an e-commerce store.
 Selling digital downloads is a perfect solution for online magazine publishers like http://growingformarket.com and https://returningcitizensmag.com.
 Printed copies of the publications can also be sold individually as physical products to be shipped.

 In addition, SubHub’s Pay Per View option allows business owners to sell articles on their website.
-For example, https://kmasonmotivates.com sells a coaching session in their e-commerce store.
-The purchaser pays a one-time fee to receive access to a protected article on the website giving the details to set up the call, such as a calendar link, or a Zoom link to join at a specified time.
+This is a great option for coaches wanting to sell coaching sessions in the e-commerce store.
+The purchaser pays a one-time fee to receive access to a protected article on the website.
+That page provides the details to set up the call, such as a calendar link, or a Zoom link to join at a specified time.

 4. Bundled Product Free with Paid Membership Model

 This approach combines two or more products or memberships into an attractive package.
 One popular bundle is a free course with paid membership. https://happyyogacommunity.com uses this approach to create various packages for potential members to choose from, based on their needs.

 Of course, you’re not limited to choosing one or the other of these models.
 You can offer a membership with a free trial and bundle it with access to one or more courses.
 You can provide membership content to course participants, sell courses individually, and many more combinations and permutations.

 If you need help to configure just the right membership model for your business, book a call with our team and we’d be happy to discuss your goals with you: